devwithjp/rick-morty/README.md

 - Used tailwind for styling instead of using CSS or SASS and redefining all styles.
 - Have a straightforward file and folder system.
 A components folder with components for sorting, search bar, table, pagination and modal.
 - All the functionality and state are handled in the root itself.
 I haven't utilized any redux or state management as it's a fairly simple component structure and props are passed only one level.
+- #### However, redux is implemented in a separate branch called redux.

 ### Challenges encountered and how you addressed them.
 - No major challenges.
 Pretty straightforward assignment.
 Faced a couple of challenges with UI styling choices and had to refer to the tailwind documentation.